 Not only are credit cards convenient, but they’re also a great way to account for your finances ... if you swipe with care.
 For an overwhelming amount of people, a credit card is just a vehicle for procrastination.
 They have an “I’ll-worry-about-it-later” attitude with little regard for the hole they’re digging for themselves.
 With a little TLC, a credit card can become your best friend, especially during those big buys.

-#4.
-If you get a notice that your rate will go “way” up: “That’s basically a notice that you should stop using your card,” says Lauren Bowne, a staff attorney with Consumers Union.
+There’s one other time to avoid credit cards in addition to this savvy list: If you get a notice that your rate will go “way” up.
+“That’s basically a notice that you should stop using your card,” says Lauren Bowne, a staff attorney with Consumers Union.
 Although the Credit CARD Act of 2009 says that credit card companies have to give you 45 days’ notice before your rate goes up, there’s a quirk in the law.
 The new rate actually applies to purchases starting on the 14th day after you get the notice.
-This is the time to negotiate with your credit card company, switch to a different company with a lower interest rate or put yourself on a credit fast.
+This is the time to negotiate with your credit card company, switch to a different company with a lower interest rate, or put yourself on a credit fast.

 Don’t let your finances wander away from your comfort zone.
 Do your research; plan, plan, plan.
 It takes a little longer than a swipe, but it will save you a fortune and a lot of stress.
 And that’s what we all want.